“You’re always saying you’re too weak to be strong.”

 But those three to four hours are crucially important.

 You need to train with a purpose.
-Train like your life or your livelihood depends on it.
+Train with intent and focus.

 Because if you don’t you will never be among the 5% and you will be the one who has to live with your regrets.

 I know I have mine, and they eat away at me.
 I have made many mistakes over the years and know I could be a lot further along in my training then I am.

 I could have made better much gains than I have but I made many mistakes along the way.
 I take full responsibility for that.
 And I know I have to accept those mistakes, move on and promise myself that I will never make the same mistakes again.

 It’s up to you to do the same.
 Don’t wait til tomorrow because it will be too late.